Sadie Fields (violin) & Ken Gee (piano)

 Music from Japan to Canada

-Violinist Sadie Fields returns to Canada from Belgium to join friend/pianist Ken Gee for another Musicfest ENCORE recital as Guelph Musicfest 2025 continues its musical journey Around the World!
+Violinist Sadie Fields returns to Canada from Belgium to join friend/pianist/Musicfest director Ken Gee for another Musicfest ENCORE recital as Guelph Musicfest 2025 continues its musical journey Around the World!

-Violinist Sadie Fields and Guelph Musicfest director/pianist Ken Gee have been performing together as the Festival Trio since 2014.
+Sadie and Ken have been performing together as a duo and in the Festival Trio for many years.
 During that time, they have built on a common sense of musicality and close friendship that makes for wonderful performances.
-Although an ocean separates them, they have a common connection with the city of Guelph.

 ENCORE with Sadie Fields & Ken Gee

-Guelph Musicfest 2025 is grateful for the continuing generous support of an
+Guelph Musicfest 2025 is grateful for the generous contributions of many individual supporters.

 Follow Guelph Musicfest on Facebook for the latest news and promotions